 Neuropathology, or the study of diseases of the brain, spinal cord, and nerves, plays an important role in characterizing the pathogenesis of neurodegenerative diseases, such as Alzheimer’s disease.
 Neuropathological hallmarks, or characteristics, of Alzheimer’s disease consist of positive and negative lesions.
 Positive lesions include tau hyperphosphorylation, neurofibrillary tangles, beta-amyloid plaques, cerebral amyloid angiopathy, and glial responses, while negative lesions include neuronal and synaptic loss.

-Below, we take a deeper look into these neuropathological hallmarks and how they affect the brains of individuals diagnosed with Alzheimer’s disease or other forms of dementia.
+Below, we take a deeper look into these neuropathological hallmarks and how they affect the brains of individuals diagnosed with Alzheimer’s disease or other causes of dementia.

 Detailed below are positive lesions associated with Alzheimer’s disease, including tau hyperphosphorylation, neurofibrillary tangles, beta-amyloid plaques, cerebral amyloid angiopathy, and glial responses.